 | Minimum amount | 1 satoshi (0.00000001 BTC) | ~546 satoshis (dust limit) |

 In 2021, El Salvador made Bitcoin legal tender.
-The government-backed Chivo wallet used Lightning for everyday transactions - buying coffee, paying for groceries, receiving remittances from abroad.
-It demonstrated that Lightning could handle real-world retail volume.
+The government-backed Chivo wallet leaned on Lightning for the small stuff - buying coffee, paying for groceries, receiving money sent home from abroad.
+It showed that Lightning can handle the kind of everyday retail volume a real country runs on.

 Platforms like Nostr and Stacker News use Lightning for instant tipping.
-Send 100 satoshis to a post you liked - the payment arrives in under a second with no fee worth mentioning.
-This type of micropayment was impossible before Lightning.
+Liked a post?
+Send it 100 satoshis (the tiny units that make up a Bitcoin) and it arrives in under a second with no fee worth mentioning.
+A tip that small simply could not move before Lightning existed.

-Strike uses Lightning to enable instant cross-border payments.
-A worker in the US can send money to family in the Philippines, and it arrives in seconds - not days - with minimal fees compared to Western Union or traditional bank wires.
+Strike uses Lightning for instant payments across borders.
+Someone working in the US can send money to family in the Philippines and it lands in seconds, not days, for a sliver of what Western Union or a bank wire would charge.

-To use Lightning, you need a wallet that supports it.
-Most modern Bitcoin wallets include Lightning built in.
-Here are three options we have reviewed, along with the key tradeoff - custodial vs non-custodial.
+To use Lightning, you just need a wallet that supports it - and most modern Bitcoin wallets already do.
+Here are three we have reviewed, with the one tradeoff that matters most when you pick: custodial vs non-custodial, which is really the question of who holds the keys.

-Supports both on-chain and Lightning.
-The Lightning functionality uses a custodial model by default - meaning a third party holds the keys for your Lightning funds.
-Easy to get started, but you are trusting someone else with your sats on the Lightning side.
+Handles both on-chain and Lightning.
+On the Lightning side it is custodial by default, which means a third party holds the keys to those funds for you.
+That makes it easy to start, but it also means you are trusting someone else with your sats on Lightning.

-Not a traditional wallet - more of a payment app.
-Custodial, but with a polished user experience and strong fiat on/off ramps.
-Excellent for remittances and spending Bitcoin without thinking about channels or liquidity.
-The tradeoff is that Strike holds your keys.
+Less a traditional wallet, more a payment app.
+It is custodial, but the experience is polished and it makes moving between dollars and Bitcoin easy.
+Great for sending money home or spending without thinking about channels or liquidity.
+The tradeoff, as always, is that Strike holds your keys, not you.

 For a full breakdown of wallet types and how to choose, see our wallet reviews or read how Bitcoin wallets work.